-The other has shifted in color.
-The other is now Yellow.
+The subject is now Yellow.
 The color of the solar plexus, the color of the self, the sun, our inner fire, our will.
-In this dramatic shift in chromatic, b is exploring themselves as the other, as the occupant of the world of yellow in self-portraiture.
+In this dramatic shift in hue, b is exploring themselves as the other, as the occupant of the world of yellow in self-portraiture.
 They are exploring the vulnerability of looking within and studying the variation on our experiences of selfhood.

 When considering the work in Melt,

-b discussed this new work with me in relation to the desire to return to the spaces of research but instead being guided by a distinct intuition to explore the self.
+b discussed this new work with me in relation to their desire to return to intense research but instead being guided by intuition to explore the self.
 The conversation returned to the architecture of the Bloch gallery entrance. b discussed their desire to connect through grounding in that space, it led to their discovery of the need to film intuitively.

 “I can just let that space come through.
 I am very empathic, and I work off of the frequency and energy of others.
 The work is a study of intuitive interaction within me and another human, trying to move with them.
 Getting to the point where we can connect in a way that the movement and documentation

-The work in the yellow series is now all self-portraiture according to b, looking, and the color, and texture of yellow, experiencing it through felt and paint samples taped into a vibrant cadmium yellow sketchbook.
-This book is filled with drawings as opposed to their other sketchbooks, which are filled with writing and references out to research.
-The yellow project feels like being given access to a visual equivalent to b’s marginalia.
+The work in the yellow series is now all self-portraiture.
+It’s about looking, and the color, and texture of yellow, experiencing it through felt and paint samples taped into a vibrant cadmium yellow sketchbook. b’s book is filled with drawings as opposed to their other sketchbooks, which are filled with writing and references out to research.
+The yellow project feels like being given access to a visual equivalent to b’s research practice.
 These are the addendums to the final work, only viewable in the footnotes. b’s films will function as a self-portrait, exploring b’s relationship to this notion of becoming through color.
 Identity and the self as a process of revision and inquiry.
 A process of learning, knowing, and loving through our own emotional experiences.

 Feelings are facts.
 Bluets ends with two passages that make sense of this shift from blue to yellow, from the other back to the self.